⚡️ You're in the right article if you're…

 - Checking your Facebook connection permissions

-- Removing Buffer from Facebook and reauthorizing the connection
+- Removing Buffer from Facebook and refreshing the connection

 Checking your admin status

-First, we’ll need to make sure your personal Facebook profile is an admin on the Facebook Page that you want to connect/reconnect or that is linked to the Instagram channel you want to connect/reconnect.
-Learn more about roles here.
+First, we’ll need to make sure your personal Facebook profile is an admin on the Facebook Page that you want to connect or refresh or that is linked to the Instagram channel you want to connect or refresh.
+Facebook is currently in the middle of releasing their Business Suite experience, so we recommend heading to this article to work through how to check your page role status.

 Checking your Facebook connection permissions